vedph/cadmus_doc/guide/backend.md

 ![adding new project](./img/a04_solution.png)

+7. add references across projects in the solution, according to this schema:

+- Cadmus.PRJ.Parts.Test depends on:
+  - Cadmus.PRJ.Parts
+  - Cadmus.Seed.PRJ.Parts
+- Cadmus.PRJ.Services depends on:
+  - Cadmus.PRJ.Parts
+  - Cadmus.Seed.PRJ.Parts
+- Cadmus.Seed.PRJ.Parts depends on:
+  - Cadmus.PRJ.Parts
+- Cadmus.Seed.PRJ.Parts.Test depends on:
+  - Cadmus.Seed.PRJ.Parts

-7. for both the test projects created above (5-6), add a reference to their test target library.
-This can be done by right clicking the `Dependencies` node under the test project, selecting `Add Project Reference` from the popup menu, and checking the target project in the list which appears.
+Adding a project reference can be done by right clicking the `Dependencies` node under the test project, selecting `Add Project Reference` from the popup menu, and checking the target project in the list which appears.
 Finally close the dialog with `OK`.

 ![adding new project](./img/a05_project-deps.png)